-Environment Committee Meeting Date 17 January 2024 Report Title Procurement of minor maintenance and cleansing of public conveniences service.
+Policy and Resources Committee Meeting Date 7 February 2024 Report Title Procurement of minor maintenance and cleansing of public conveniences service.
 EMT Lead Emma Wiggins, Director of Regeneration and Neighbourhoods Head of Service Martyn Cassell, Head of Environment and Leisure Lead Officer Alister Andrews / Kelly Mehmet Classification Open Recommendations 1.
-That the Committee approves the appointment of Company X for the provision of minor maintenance and cleansing of public conveniences from 1st April 2024 for an initial period of 1 Year (plus an option of a 1 year extension).
-Committee refers the matter to Policy and Resources committee for consideration of the budget implications.
+That the Committee approves the appointment of Company X for the provision of minor maintenance and cleansing of public conveniences from 1 st April 2024 for an initial period of 1 Year (plus an option of a 1 year extension).